Android

 <color name="primary_dark">#000000</color>

-, and run your application as shown below.
+</resources>Open the Android folder in Android Studio, open AVD, and run your application as shown below.
 If everything is set up correctly, you should see a result similar to the following screenshot:

 Lastly, to hide the splash screen on app load, you’ll need to do two things: